PocketMiner82/ConnectSSHTunnel/README.md

   opkg update
   opkg install coreutils-base64 procps-ng-pkill coreutils-dirname openvpn ncat openssh-client sshpass bash
   ```
-  For proxy_connect.sh additionally:
+  For proxy_connect.sh additionally (this may only work on ImmortalWRT, a fork of OpenWRT.):
   ```bash
   opkg install gost
   ```
-  This may only work on ImmortalWRT, a fork of OpenWRT.
 * Run the script once to copy the config file.
 Then edit `config.sh`.
 DO NOT edit `default_config.sh`!
 * For SSH Tunnel: Make sure, the certificate of the server you specified in config to connect is trusted.
 If you are not sure run this (replace the placeholders before!):
   ```bash